 Before getting into the details of the results, let me say this: all the tests within this article are going to use the following assumptions:

 We succeed at generating more trades by moving the timeframe to a daily bar.
-During our testing we used the same optimized parameters generated on a weekly chart yet, they held up well on our test.
+During our testing we used the same optimized parameters generated on a weekly chart yet, they held up well in our test.
 I would guess that optimization on the daily chart would produce even more optimal returns.
-The equity charts look decent accross our three differnt markets, which is not too surprising since they are correlated.
+The equity charts look decent across our three different markets, which is not too surprising since they are correlated.